Mark-Gutenberger/gutenfries.com/README.md

 ## Contributing

-Contributions are what makes the open source community such an amazing place to learn, inspire, and create.
-Any contributions you make are **greatly appreciated**.
+Contributions make the open source community such an amazing place to learn, inspire, and create.
+Any contributions you make are _**greatly appreciated**_.

 If you have a suggestion that would make this better, please fork the repo and create a pull request.
 You can also simply open an issue with the tag "enhancement".
 Don't forget to give the project a star!
 Thanks again!